MariCanizo/MariCanizo/README.md

 - 👋 Hi, I’m @MariCanizo
-- 👀 I’m interested in Data Anlysis
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Business Analysis with BigQuery for my job and webScraping in Python for the university.
 - 📫 How to reach me www.linkedin.com/in/marina-cañizo